MicrosoftDocs/biztalk-docs/biztalk/core/step-2-create-the-orchestration2.md

 ---
-description: "Learn more about: Step 2: Create the Orchestration"
+description: "Learn how to setup and create a BizTalk orchestration for the J.D.
+Edwards EnterpriseOne system."
 title: "Step 2: Create the Orchestration2 | Microsoft Docs"
 ms.custom: ""
 ms.date: "06/08/2017"